Skip to content

 • Screenshot: Download the current screenshot.

-• Edit: Update some info about this runtime environment.
+• Edit: Update some information about this runtime environment.

-• Delete: Remove this Runner instance on Maestro.
+• Delete: Remove this instance of Runner in the BotCity Orchestrator.

 Runner Telemetry